file9.ai

 Geography

-The Cayman Islands are situated in the Caribbean Sea, approximately 240 km south of Cuba and 268 km northwest of Jamaica.
-The total area is 264 square kilometers, characterized by low-lying limestone terrain surrounded by coral reefs.
-The tropical marine climate features warm, rainy summers and cooler, drier winters.
+The Cayman Islands are situated in the Caribbean, approximately 240 km south of Cuba and 268 km northwest of Jamaica.
+This low-lying limestone territory is surrounded by coral reefs, with a total land area of 264 sq km and a coastline of 160 km.
+The climate is tropical marine, characterized by warm, rainy summers and relatively dry winters.

 • 0 km land boundaries